-January 30, 1945 marked the twelfth anniversary of Hitler’s coming to power.
-It was also on that day that Heir Hitler, in his last speech to the German people, called for fanatical resistance by soldiers and civilians, predicting that “…in this struggle for survival it will not be inner Asia that will conquer, but the people that has defended Europe for centuries against the onslaughts from the East, the German nation…”
+January 30, 1945, marked the twelfth anniversary of Hitler’s coming to power.
+It was also on that day that Heir Hitler, in his last speech to the German people, called for fanatical resistance by soldiers and civilians, predicting that “…in this struggle for survival it will not be inner Asia that will conquer, but the people that have defended Europe for centuries against the onslaughts from the East, the German nation…”

 When Isham and Billy ventured outside, the white expanse was broken only by the smudged boot tracks wandering off into the distance.
 The POWs of Oflag 64 and their guards had moved on.
 There wasn’t anyone in sight.
 Isham and Billy just sat there for a bit in the middle of nowhere pondering their freedom, if that’s what you could call it.
 Neither of them said a word.
 They only breathed.
 Then looked around and breathed some more.